Grab your hot chocolate, Christmas music, and take your family on a Christmas light viewing excursion with this list.

 Princeton Hills in Brentwood – This neighborhood located off Franklin Road in Brentwood embraces lighting up for Christmas.
 Take a drive through the expansive neighborhood into Woodway.
 Both neighborhoods are located on Franklin Road in Brentwood.

-The Grzegorczyk Family Display in Spring Hill – This is the 10th year for this annual light show & food drive.
-Light show begins nightly at dark and you cam tune into 87.9 FM for music.
+The Grzegorczyk Family Display in Spring Hill – This is the 11th year for this annual light show & food drive.
+Light show begins nightly at dark and you can tune into 87.9 FM for music.
 Display is located at 1510 Charleston Park, Spring Hill.
 Place your food donations in the Sleigh on the front lawn to be given to The Well Outreach.

-Franktown Festival of Lights – Back again for a second year, it’s a mile of Christmas lights that will delight everyone in the family.
+Franktown Festival of Lights – Back again for a third year, it’s a mile of Christmas lights that will delight everyone in the family.
 You can tour the light display at the Williamson County Agricultural Center for $25 a car.
-New this year, Santa’s Village with food,rides, petting zoo, and Santa.
+No Santa’s village this year but you can purchase hot chocolate and treats to enjoy.

 Find more info here.